nexiality/documentation/release/nexial-core-v1.6.changelog.md

 - (Linux/MacOSX only) store the batch file used to execute Nexial in the execution output directory.
 Good for troubleshooting.
 - prevent runtime error when WPS is selected as the spreadsheet program and the execution is conducted on Mac/Linux.
+- fixed error regarding iteration data when `nexial.fallbackToPrevious` is set to `false`.
+Now Nexial correctly resolves data variable in the appropriate iteration definition, as specified in the data sheet.

 ### Nexial Filter